bitprj/onboarding/.github/ISSUE_TEMPLATE/people_technicalwriter.md

     - Year
     - Spirit Animal
 - [ ] DM your Manager on Slack and let them know that you received your onboarding checklist
-- [ ] Locate your Manager's Calendly on their Slack profile and set up a 1:1 meeting for the 4th or 5th day or onboarding
+- [ ] Locate your Manager's Calendly on their Slack profile and set up a 1:1 meeting for the 3rd or 4th day or onboarding

 ### Day 1-2: